AlexBeuthHS/ASE/README.md

 # Rock Paper Scissor Console Game

+### I used IntelliJ IDE with Git, GitHub, SonarCloud and Travis CI.

 ##  1.UML
 The Diagrams have been created with [Gliffy](https://www.gliffy.com/) or exported from IntelliJ IDE, both use UML.